Altinity/clickhouse-sink-connector/doc/mutable_data.md

 ## CollapsingMergeTree
-Sink Connector will attempt read the `engine_full` column from system.tables for the corresponding table and will identify the `engine` and the `sign` column.
+Sink Connector will attempt to read the `engine_full` column from system.tables for the corresponding table and will identify the `engine` and the `sign` column.

 `CollapsingMergeTree(sign) PRIMARY KEY productCode ORDER BY productCode SETTINGS index_granularity = 8192`